 Both legs are also thin and fragile (2) while the back of the animal is mostly round (3).
 The shanks are tiny and each foot has three toes.
 Since chickens are not mature yet, wings are rather short and hard to see (4).
 The neck is long, but mostly covered with feathers.

-Decomposing our chicken into shapes shows us two main circles for the body and the head.
+Decomposing our chicken into shapes show that our subject is created using two main circles for the body and the head.
 Notice how the body looks like a big egg.
 On the other hand, the legs and the beak are made of several triangles and rectangles.

 The tail is not really big so a little rectangle will be enough.
 The neck looks large and thick, but once again this is probably due to the presence of feathers.
 Great!
 It's now time to draw the cartoon chicken using only a large oval shape.

 If you are looking for a simple character to draw, then this is definitely the one for you!
 You can start this tutorial by drawing a large oval shape.
 This one is drawn using a slight angle (close to forty-five degrees).
 Next, you can draw pupils using small dots.

 The beak is made from two additional oval shapes.
 Three curved lines are used to form the wing.
 You can sketch some hair on the top and the back of the animal.
 Tiny legs and feet are created using thin rectangles.
 You can use plain colors inside the cartoon character.

 The first character available below was the ones we used for this lesson.
 The second one is also made from a single shape, but the animal seems larger and less flexible.
 Subject number three is closer to reality.
 Proportions are not 100% accurate, but we are creating a cartoon character after all.

 I really like the fourth version.
 It's a nice mix between a chicken clip art and the real thing.
 The last two examples are mostly made from rectangles and circles.